thesephist/tsqdm/README.md

-# tsqdm
+# tsqdm ⏳

-TQDM for TypeScript / Deno.
+TQDM-style async-aware progress bar for TypeScript on Node.js and Deno.

 ## Usage